Frequently Asked Questions

 Chicago Cares is dedicated to personal and organizational privacy.
 Some organizations with which we work request that their addresses remain anonymous for their clients’ protection.
 Use the zip code on the volunteer opportunity sign-up page to get a better understanding of the opportunity’s location.
 Once you register and sign up for the opportunity, you will receive an email with the project address, directions, where to meet the volunteer leader, and the volunteer leader’s contact information.

 Chicago Cares projects could not happen without our corps of dedicated volunteer leaders.
-A volunteer leader can commit to lead the same project throughout the year or can help with our less-frequent projects, such as Serve-a-thon and Youth in Service.
-Contact Maura York to learn more.
+A volunteer leader can commit to lead the same project throughout the year or can help with special projects.
+Contact us to learn more.

-Youth volunteers 16 and older can create a member account and sign up for volunteer opportunities that they can attend on their own.
-Youth volunteers aged 15 and under must volunteer with a parent or guardian (up to two youth volunteers per adult).
-For more information, see "I am a youth volunteer.
-How do I get started?"
-We welcome small groups at our ongoing programs; each volunteer or parent/guardian must register individually.
+Please see #5 for our youth volunteer policy.
+Note that while we welcome small groups at our ongoing programs, each volunteer or parent/guardian must register individually.
 Chicago Cares can also create a special, custom project for your youth group.
-Donations for custom volunteer days vary depending on the size of group, length of project, etc. and begin at $5,000, plus the cost of non-reusable supplies, food, and transportation.
-We request at least 60 days to successfully plan a custom project.
+Donations for custom volunteer days vary depending on the size of group, length of project, etc. and begin at $2,000, plus the cost of non-reusable supplies, food, and transportation.
+We request at least 60 days to plan a successful custom project.
 Please contact firstname.lastname@example.org for more information.

 Chicago Cares is a 501(c)(3) nonprofit organization.
 To support our programs, we rely on a diverse array of funding from private individuals, foundations, and corporations.
 We do not receive United Way grants or direct governmental funding.
 Donate today to support our programs across the city.